coding-for-designers/Fall-2021-Syllabus/README.md

 - [ ] Read Critical Engineering
 - [ ] Read ICD Course Reader > CSS Responsivity > 1-6
 - [ ] Read ICD Course Reader > CSS Typography > 1-3
-- [ ] HW: Publish a page with lots of text (Gutenberg poem), make it responsive OR add responsive technique to index.htm
+- [ ] HW: Add a responsive layout to your site and link to index.htm.
+Could be a list of things, a list of what you've learned, a list of metaphors for the web from earlier in class
 - [ ] Change font with either Google fonts or using fonts.css
 - [ ] Complete Course Survey #2

-HW: Add a responsive layout to your site and link to index.htm.
-Could be a list of things, a list of what you've learned, a list of metaphors for the web from earlier in class
+---

 ## Week 5 - Handmade Web
 - Mingle in Classroom Gallery
+	- Mini critique
 - Collaborative Annotation - J.R.
 Carpenter
 - Lecture Slides
 - Sticky Note Storm - Reflection—Handmade web applied to your practice